wp-plugins/feature-a-page-widget/readme.txt

 = 1.1.1 =
 * Fixed version number and plugin update hook.
 * Added post classes & hAtom markup to widget view (see [thread](http://wordpress.org/support/topic/applying-a-ahover-featured-image-possible?replies=5)).
-If you have customized `fpw_default.php`, you will need to review changes to the template in this version to take advantage of new classes.
+If you have customized `fpw_default.php`, review changes to the template (see [diff #644501](http://plugins.trac.wordpress.org/changeset/644501#file1), lines 31-32, 37, 66) and update your copy to take advantage of new classes.
 * Added known incompatibilites list to "Other Notes" section.

 = 1.1.0 =